 Select a Security Group to enable the Edit and Delete buttons at the top right.

 - Edit - Click this to update a Security Group's name, type, description, and member status flag.

 - Delete - Click this to delete a Security Group.

-WARNING: If users belong to a Security Group you're deleting that grants Member status, those users will immediately lose Member status on your Community site.
+WARNING: If users belong to a Security Group you're deleting that grants Member status, those users will immediately lose Member status on your Thrive Community.